-After appearing in the by-appointment campaign, Stranger Things star Millie Bobby Brown sat front row alongside A$AP Rocky, Sofia Coppola, Julianne Moore, Diane Von Furstenberg, Abbey Lee and loads more.
+After appearing in the By Appointment campaign, Stranger Things star Millie Bobby Brown sat front row alongside A$AP Rocky, Sofia Coppola, Julianne Moore, Diane Von Furstenberg, Abbey Lee, and loads more.
 Another notable appearance was by Pieter Mulier, Raf's right hand man (who featured heavily in the Dior and I film), who came out with Raf to take a bow at the end of the show.

 The cowboy tailoring

 Nothing says U.S.A more than sending cowboy-tailored double denim down the runway.
 The blue jean jackets came with pointed shoulder panels or pockets and contrast stitching, worn with wide cut jeans over shining silver-tipped cowboy boots.
-Raf's use of colour was exemplified by the similarly cut shirt and trouser versions, where tomato red was paired with dark sky blue and burgundy, and Raf's sense of subversion was flexed with the black, all-leather looks.
+Raf's use of color was exemplified by the similarly cut shirt and trouser versions, where tomato red was paired with dark sky blue and burgundy, and Raf's sense of subversion was flexed with the black, all-leather looks.